Leadership Coaching to Improve Planning Practices in Small Nonprofits contains four more review points.

 In what areas do you have clear reserves to draw from and in what areas are there none?
 Develop a strategy to put reserves in place.

-This is the end of Leadership Coaching on Small Nonprofit Planning Part Two.
+This is the end of Leadership Coaching to Improve Planning Practices in Small Nonprofits.

-Leadership Coaching on Small Nonprofit Planning Part Two gave you four more points of review for your organization.
+Leadership Coaching to Improve Planning Practices in Small Nonprofits gave you four more points of review for your organization.
 How would you rate your performance?
 What needs your attention?
 The attention of the board?

 What will you do next?
 Action that flows from this review will contribute to your organization improving.
 And that means the service you deliver will stand to flourish even more.